dixneuf19/dank-face-bot/README.md

 The Dank Face bot is reborn...
 Again.

 Now as multiples micro-services, connected trough GRPC, hosted on Google Kubernetes Engine, built with Travis CI.
+There is also an option for local deployment with *docker-compose*.

 This repo only contains the bot part, which will call some other micro-services to function.